paveljurca/notes/sber/a.md

 .

 Free country?
-Name one thing you can do that isn't taxed, regulated or illegal / ?
+Name one thing you can do that isn't taxed, regulated or illegal / internet

+.

+Ty však jsi narozen pro jasný den / Friedrich Hölderlin

 .